jeremydelapenadev/jeremydelapenadev/README.md

-# Hi there 👋 I'm Jeremy
+# Hi there 👋 I'm Jeremy.

 ## 🚀 About Me
 🔭 I’m currently expanding my knowledge in **Software Engineering** after completing a certificate course at the *Institute of Data*.
 Through this program, I gained hands-on experience in: